open-siege/siege-studio/README.md

 Classic Games, Modern Technology.

-Open Siege is a suite of tools to enable the compatibility and playability of classic games, primarily focusing on vehicle simulations and first person shooters from the DOS and early Windows era.
+Siege Studio is a tool for previewing, converting and (eventually) editing reverse engineered files for games such as Earthsiege, Starsiege and beyond.

-The eventual goal is to become an open-source reimplementation of the 3Space game engine, used by several games such as the Earthsiege/Starsiege series, the Red Baron/Great War Planes series and several others.
+The core modules of the project are meant to be used for a future open-source reimplementation of the 3Space game engine, used by several games such as the Earthsiege/Starsiege series, the Red Baron/Great War Planes series and several others.

-Until then, the focus is currently on the following goals:
-* Installability: making games easier to install and integrating them with modern game launchers.
-* Controllability: configuring modern controllers, both common and niche, with popular control schemes and fixing compatibility issues.
-* Modability: being able to explore, preview and edit assets which belong to a game.

 The project contains the following components:
 * Siege Studio (in this repo)